Research Experience for Undergraduates (REU)

 University of Rochester students, particularly those who have partial funding for summer research from other University sources are welcome apply to the REU program.

 Most students must have completed at least four semesters of college physics and math.
 Students should have an overall GPA of 3.0 or greater, with a major in engineering or physics.
+Computer programming coursework and/or experience is a plus.

 Preference will be given to students interested in research and/or considering an advanced degree.
 Members of under-represented minorities or students with disabilities are strongly encouraged to apply.

+The application will open on November 20.
 To apply to the REU students must:

 - Complete the online application form, including the personal statement.
 Information should be formatted to fit within the space provided.